matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 The UUPS proxy pattern is similar to the transparent proxy pattern, except that the upgrade is triggered via the logic contract instead of from the proxy contract.

-For the UUPS deployment example, we will use a sligthly modified smart contract called `BoxUups`.
+For the UUPS deployment example, we use a slightly modified smart contract called `BoxUups`.

 ```typescript